Menu path: UMS Administration > Global Configuration > Device Network Settings

 Adjust UMS-internal names if network name has been changed

 If the network name of the device is changed, the UMS-internal name will be set to the new network name.

 The UMS-internal name will not be set to the network name of the device.
 (Default)

 Adjust network name if UMS-internal name has been changed

+If this setting is enabled, the maximal length of the device name is restricted to 15 characters.
 If the UMS-internal name of the device is changed, the network name of the device will be set to the new UMS-internal name.

 If you enable Naming Convention, the input of non-standard characters for Prefix will be limited.